MEDITATION: A GENTLE GUIDE TO INNER AWARENESS, CALM, AND WELL‑BEING

 Meditation for Beginners

-For beginners, meditation works best when approached gently rather than as a performance or discipline to master.
+Meditation works best when approached gently rather than as a performance or discipline to master.

+You do not need to stop thinking.
 You do not need to “do it right.”
+You simply begin.

-A beginner meditation practice may include:
+A beginner practice may include:

 sitting quietly and feeling the breath

-listening attentively to calming music
+listening to calming music

 repeating a simple affirmation